Bioavailability, How it Matters

 Conversely, a patient dosing at home can initiate ketamine therapy at a lower dose and titrate gradually as slowly as s/he becomes comfortable with the experience.
 Joyous, the prominent very-low-dose at-home provider, will initiate a new patient with sublingual doses of 15 mg.
 For a 160 lbs patient, that’s a bioequivalent dose of about 0.05 mg/kg; i.e. 1/10th the bioequivalent dose that s/he might receive via IV or IM in a clinic.
 It is unreasonable to suppose that such a very-low-dose self-administered at-home is less safe than a typical starting IV or IM dose in-clinic.

 We hasten to say that many at-home providers begin new patients with sublingual doses of 100 or 200 mg.
 For a 160 lbs patient, these deliver bioequivalent doses of 34 mg and 69 mg respectively.
-I.e., they are comparable to or larger than, the conventional initial dose in-clinic.
+I.e., they are comparable to, or larger than, the conventional initial dose in-clinic.
 Nevertheless, a cautious new patient is free to begin dosing at 1/2 or 1/4 the dose authorized by the provider, incrementing according to personal comfort level.

 Rate of Uptake

-Whether one ROA is significantly more/less effective for you probably has more to do with rate and duration of uptake than bioavailability per-se.
+Whether one ROA is significantly more/less effective for you probably has more to do with the rate and duration of uptake than bioavailability per-se.
 To this point, we’ve said nothing about the rate-of-uptake of ketamine into the bloodstream; nor anything about the duration of administration.
 These phenomena are apt to be as important, or more important, as bioavailability.

 Ketamine administered by IV is not, typically, delivered equally throughout the duration of the infusion.
 Suppose a 100 mg dose and a 50-minute duration of infusion, it’s not that the rate of administration is a continuous 2 mg/minute.
 In a research setting the administration is apt to be heavily front-loaded.
 Researchers want consistency in observing the rate of rise, and then fall, of the blood samples taken periodically during the infusion and thereafter.
 In a clinical setting, the infusion is apt to be started slowly, say 1 mg/minute for a few minutes and then 2 and 3 mg/minute up to a peak and then trailing off for the remainder of the session.
 Here, the view is to allow the patient to gradually come-up to a target level of blood concentration and then maintain that concentration for the remainder of the session.